04-11-2011, 01:39 PM | #1 |

 Member #15678

-My Ride: MK5 TDI Cup Edition Jetta, MK5 GLI iTrader: (1)
+MK5 TDI Cup Edition Jetta, MK5 GLI

 Im gonna have to agree with CK, I have seen and heard of a few through magazines and even in person that were done right.
 It sort of depends on the person who is owning the car too.
 I didnt think cops had the right to do that either